- Courses Courses

 For those wanting to diagnose and treat patients but do not want to pursue a medical degree, becoming a physician assistant might be a good option.
 Physician assistants work under the supervision of a doctor and perform many of the same duties which include examining patients, prescribing medications, ordering procedures and tests, discussing care with patients and treating injuries or diseases.
 Physician assistants are found in every medical specialty and a majority of these assistants work in private clinics.
 To work in the field, a master's degree from an accredited physician assistant program is necessary.
 Licensing is also required in all states and involves passing the Physician Assistant National Certifying Examination.

-Employment of physician assistants is predicted to increase by 38% between 2012 and 2022, due to an increased demand for medical services.
-In 2012, the BLS estimated that almost 87,000 physician assistants worked in the U.S., and they received an average salary of $92,460.
+Employment of physician assistants is predicted to increase by 30% between 2014 and 2024, due to an increased demand for medical services.
+In 2015, the BLS estimated that over 94,400 physician assistants worked in the U.S., and they received an annual median salary of $98,180.

 If helping OBGYNs deliver babies or monitoring and caring for patients in a hospital or clinic seems interesting, consider a career in nursing.
 Registered nurses review physician instructions, give medicines, assist with tests and procedures, record observations, fill in medical records, make sure patients are comfortable and answer questions.
 Nurses can enter the profession by earning a diploma, associate or bachelor's degree, but many employers prefer nurses who have completed a nursing degree.
 Registered nurses must also obtain licensure by completing an accredited program and passing the applicable National Council Licensure Examination.

-Employment of nurses will be strong during the 2012-2022 decade, with a 19% increase anticipated by the BLS.
-According to BLS numbers from 2012, registered nurses earned an average of $67,930 per year.
+Employment of nurses will be strong during the 2014-2024 decade, with a 16% increase anticipated by the BLS.
+According to BLS numbers from 2015, registered nurses earned an annual median salary of $67,490 per year.